Submitted by New Media Rights last modified Tue, 10/27/2020 - 8:35pm

 You can also ask a reference librarian at your school or a local library.

-If you need help researching the copyright history of a book or any work, feel free to contact New Media Rights at (619) 591-8870 or firstname.lastname@example.org for free, pro bono legal assistance.
+If you need help researching the copyright history of a book or any work, feel free to contact New Media Rights via our contact form to find out whether you qualify for free or reduced fee legal services.
+We also offer competitive full fee legal services on a selective basis.
+For more information on the services we provide click here.